pcafrica/advanced_programming_2025-2026/lectures/04/04-c++_inheritance_polymorphism.md

 Base base; Derived derived;
 std::cout << "Type of base: " << typeid(base).name() << std::endl;
 std::cout << "Type of derived: " << typeid(derived).name() << std::endl;
+// Note: The output format of name() is implementation-defined (may be mangled).
 ```

 ---

 # Type checking with `dynamic_cast`

+**Note**: `dynamic_cast` only works with polymorphic types (classes with at least one virtual function).
+The compiler needs RTTI, which is enabled by virtual functions.

 `dynamic_cast<D*>(B*)` tries to convert a `B*` to a `D*` (***downcasting***).
 If the condition fails, it returns the null pointer; otherwise, it returns the pointer to the derived class.
 This can be used to determine to which derived class a pointer to a base class refers.